awsdocs/aws-kms-developer-guide/doc_source/determining-access-key-policy.md

 Examine the key policy document and take note of all principals specified in each policy statement's `Principal` element\.
 The IAM users, IAM roles, and AWS accounts in the `Principal` elements are those that have access to this CMK\.

+**Note**
+Do not set the Principal to an asterisk \(\*\) in any key policy statement that allows permissions\.
+An asterisk gives every identity in every AWS account permission to use the CMK, unless another policy statement explicitly denies it\.
+Users in other AWS accounts just need corresponding IAM permissions in their own accounts to use the CMK\.

 The following examples use the policy statements found in the [default key policy](key-policies.md#key-policy-default) to demonstrate how to do this\.

 **Example Policy Statement 1**